-Catherine Capon is a British naturalist, adventurer, animal lover, journalist and traveller.
+Catherine Capon is a British naturalist, adventurer, animal lover, journalist and traveler.
 She travels the world in search of incredible destinations for ecotourism while writing about, filming, and photographing the journey in order to inspire others to do the same.
 Catherine has found through her travels that ecotourism has become a powerful method of conservation world-wide.
 By encouraging others to value these destinations for their own vacations they become infinitely more valuable as a preserved resource rather than a destroyed one.
 Her adventures are thrilling and unique and we hope you are inspired to try one for yourself after reading this spotlight.

 Where were you born and raised?

 I grew up in Greater London where the choices of outside space to explore and play in were limited.
 However, for as long as I can remember, I’ve craved being outdoors.
 I was the kind of kid who came home from school with frogs in my pockets, muddy tights and grazed elbows.

 Tell us a bit about your journey and your obvious alignment with the environment and particularly the ocean.

 My passion for nature led me to study zoology and ecology at Imperial College in Central London — perhaps the most removed you can possibly be from the natural systems on this planet.
 Classroom learning was always frustrating for me as I just wanted to see, smell and feel all that I was being taught in the wild.